daih-univr/aiucd2025/_pages/en-gb/venue.md

 nav: false
 ---

-{% include figure.liquid loading="eager" path="assets/img/santa-marta.jpg" class="img-fluid rounded z-depth-1" zoomable=true alt="immagine raffigurante l'edificio principale del Polo Santa Marta"%}
+{% include figure.liquid loading="eager" path="assets/img/santa-marta.jpg" class="img-fluid rounded z-depth-1" zoomable=true alt="Photo of the main building of the Santa Marta University Campus"%}

-The conference is organized by the [Digital Arena for Inclusive Humanities (DAIH)](https://www.daih.eu), at the [University of Verona](https://www.univr.it).
+The conference is organized by the [Digital Arena for Inclusive Humanities (DAIH)](https://www.daih.eu) at the [University of Verona](https://www.univr.it).

 All the scientific activities and meetings will take place at [Polo Santa Marta](https://www.univr.it/it/santa-marta) ([Via Cantarane, 24](https://www.openstreetmap.org/directions?from=&to=45.438518%2C11.011468)) of the University of Verona.